ruka-dean/ai-natural-language-cli-tool/README.md

 - ⚡ **Multiple Usage Modes**: Run directly or source for persistent `ai` function
 - 🧠 **Smart Model Detection**: Only treats first argument as model if it exists in Ollama
 - 🛡️ **Robust Error Handling**: Handles missing Ollama, no history, network issues
+- 🔄 **Multi-Command Support**: Generates and executes multiple commands for complex tasks
+- 🎯 **Flexible Execution**: Choose to run all commands, step through individually, or skip

 ## Prerequisites